Singtel (Singapore Telecommunications Ltd.) is the nationally-owned provider of mobile networks, VoIP, ISP, and IPTV in Singapore.

 - Singtel’s business strategy has been described as “aggressive,” with the company expanding outside its home market to own shares in many regional operators

-- Singtel has a subsidiary, Singtel Innov8 (founded in 2011 with S$200 million in capital), which it uses to invest in innovative companies around the world actively
+- Singtel has a subsidiary, Singtel Innov8 (founded in 2011 with S$200 million in the capital), which it uses to invest in innovative companies around the world actively

 - Singtel Innov8 has invested in 28 companies as of 2022